Cardinals vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

-- St. Louis has played in 107 games with a set over/under, and have combined with its opponents to go over the total 53 times (53-50-4).
+- In the 108 games in which bookmakers have set an over/under for St. Louis, it has combined with opponents to go over the total 54 times (54-50-4).

-- The Cardinals have put together a 1-7-0 record against the spread this season (covering only 12.5% of the time).
+- The Cardinals have collected a 1-7-0 record against the spread this season (covering only 12.5% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!